-Marriage seems wonderfully endearing to the single individual who has never married, and perhaps to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a tough perform at times.
+Marriage would seem wonderfully endearing to the single individual who has in no way married, and maybe to the divorced particular person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a difficult perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is both a very good and a negative point.
+We carry so considerably of ourselves into our marriages – which is both a excellent and a poor point.

-We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest as well considerably money, not look for to manage us, that they will want to devote time with us.
-We also deliver in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote too significantly income, not seek to management us, that they will want to devote time with us.
+We also deliver in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.

 Relationship Problems Emotional Abuse